ooppii11/My_Ctf/README.md

 # My_Ctf

-used ashawe/CTF-Website-Template-2020 as a template for my frontend. link to the template: https://github.com/ashawe/CTF-Website-Template-2020
+uses ashawe/CTF-Website-Template-2020 as a template for my frontend.

+link to the template: https://github.com/ashawe/CTF-Website-Template-2020